dlwfuture/FlashCards/README.md

 ## Todo
 * Cover testing in components

-#SThis application should work on Android, since it can't be tested at IOS.
+#This application should work on Android, since it can't be tested at IOS.